gilesorr/robotface-utils/README.md

 support both.
 Detection and separate behaviours for each binary is possible, but two different `openssl` output layouts being piped into two different `sed` binaries is already four possible outcomes to deal with ... we'll see how it goes.
+And that's before we even get into `curl` ... happily its behaviour seems more consistent across platforms.

 Please use tagged releases: they're generally better tested.